What Are Custom Orthotics?

 On average, a pair of custom orthotics will last two to three years of daily wear.

 There may be normal wear and tear to the top covers, which can easily be replaced or refurbished.

-Sometimes, if you wish to use your private foot care benefits to get custom orthotics, ALL insurance providers require a prescription from a medical doctor, chiropodists or podiatrist.
+If you wish to use your private foot care benefits to get custom orthotics, most insurance providers require a prescription from a medical doctor, chiropodists or podiatrist.